-Large-scale events have become mainstays on the calendars of cities across the nation, representing a massive influx of people, resources and attention to local communities.
+Large-scale events represent a massive influx of people, resources and attention to local communities.
 In a perfect world, these events would leave host cities and impacted communities better off than they found them but, to date, few events have.

 Providing real-world best-practices and up-to-date resources, the Framework lays out practical recommendations and concrete responsible event examples from cities, businesses and organizations involved with the project, representing events in Boulder (Colorado), Chicago, Eugene, Houston, Minneapolis, Phoenix, San Jose (California) and Washington, D.C.

-Taken together, the resources and recommendations included in the Responsible Event Framework offer meaningful and achievable ways for event stakeholders to align their values externally with other stakeholders and to link larger policy or organizational goals internally with actual value-added practices.
-This establishes a collaborative, inclusive “event ecosystem” that brings stakeholders and organizers together to catalyze community growth, economic stability and environmental health.
+The resources and recommendations included in the Responsible Event Framework offer meaningful and achievable ways for event stakeholders to align their values with other stakeholders and to link organizational goals with actual practices.
+This establishes an “event ecosystem” that brings stakeholders and organizers together to catalyze community growth, economic stability and environmental health.

 Whether your interest in responsible events lies within the categories of Host Cities & Municipalities, Convention & Visitors Bureaus, Educational Institutions, Sponsors & Private Partners, Owners & Organizers or a combination, the Responsible Event Framework provides a practical roadmap you can employ to help make responsible events a reality in your community on a continually growing and improving scale.